Wonderfall/dockerfiles/nextcloud/README.md

 - GNU Libiconv for php iconv extension (avoiding errors with some apps).
 - No root processes.
 Never.
 - Environment variables provided (see below).
+- Optional use of S3 bucket for primary storage (see below for config).

 ### Tags
 - **latest** : latest stable version.
 (12.0)